elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-advantages-and-disadvantages-of-coding-boot-camps-compared-to-selflearning.md

 url: /learn/education-studies/questions/what-are-the-advantages-and-disadvantages-of-coding-boot-camps-compared-to-selflearning
 score: -1.0
 related_article1:
-    id: 118532
-    title: >-
-        What is the mission and vision of Free Code Camp?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-mission-and-vision-of-free-code-camp
-related_article2:
     id: 118559
     title: >-
         What are the ethical considerations in AI engineering?
     subject: Engineering
     url: /learn/engineering/questions/what-are-the-ethical-considerations-in-ai-engineering
+related_article2:
+    id: 118542
+    title: >-
+        What is the economic influence of the tech industry in Norway?
+    subject: Economics
+    url: /learn/economics/questions/what-is-the-economic-influence-of-the-tech-industry-in-norway
 related_article3:
-    id: 118548
+    id: 118538
     title: >-
-        What advice would you give to someone trying to break into the tech industry?
+        What are the main benefits and challenges of using Scrimba for learning coding?
-    subject: Computer Science
+    subject: Education Studies
-    url: /learn/computer-science/questions/what-advice-would-you-give-to-someone-trying-to-break-into-the-tech-industry
+    url: /learn/education-studies/questions/what-are-the-main-benefits-and-challenges-of-using-scrimba-for-learning-coding
 related_article4:
-    id: 118536
+    id: 118534
     title: >-
-        How has Scrimba developed over the years?
+        What type of content is available on the Free Code Camp YouTube channel?
-    subject: Education Studies
+    subject: Computer Science
-    url: /learn/education-studies/questions/how-has-scrimba-developed-over-the-years
+    url: /learn/computer-science/questions/what-type-of-content-is-available-on-the-free-code-camp-youtube-channel
 ---

 &nbsp;